ibm-cloud-docs/ContinuousDelivery/ts_index.md

 {: faq}

 Each pipeline job can run for a maximum of 60 minutes.
 If a job exceeds this time limit, the job fails.
 Examine whether the work that the pipeline job does can be divided into smaller steps.
 You can divide the pipeline job into several shorter pipeline jobs that run for less than 60 minutes.

+## How secure are the pipeline secure properties?
+{: #pipeline_secure_properties}
+{: faq}

+Pipeline secure properties are encrypted by using AES-128, and decrypted immediately before they are passed to your pipeline script.
+These properties are also masked by using asterisks in the properties user interface and in your pipeline log files.
+Before data is written to the log file for your pipeline job, it is scanned for exact matches to all of the values in the pipeline secure properties.
+If a match is found, it is masked by using asterisks.
+Be careful when you are working with secure properties and log files since only exact matches are masked.